ElemeFE/page-skeleton-webpack-plugin/README.md

 }
 ```

-:notebook_with_decorative_cover:Since the plugin selects different operations based on the `process.env.NODE_ENV` environment variable, so you need to configurate environment variables in the `scrpt` option in the `package.json` file as follows:
+:notebook_with_decorative_cover:Since the plugin selects different operations based on the `process.env.NODE_ENV` environment variable, so you need to configurate environment variables in the `scripts` option in the `package.json` file as follows:

 ```json
 "scripts": {